14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: The 14-moment maximum-entropy model

 For each velocity term appearing in $f_{14}$, one can compute a moment of the kinetic equation, Eq.~\eqref{eq:kinetic-eq}.
-The final result is a system of 14 hyperbolic governing equations, that we write in balance\hyp{}law form as
+The final result is a system of 14 hyperbolic governing equations, that we write in balance-law form as